Real Talk: How often have you been asked in an interview or some sort of networking situation:

 Just by doing the exercise above, I guarantee that next time you introduce yourself, you’ll be way more intentional about the information you’re sharing, and what you want the other person to take away.

-This, in and of itself, will make you more effective at painting an authentic, nuanced picture of who you are and what your work is all about.
+This, in and of itself, will make you more effective at painting an authentic, nuanced picture of who you are and what you do.

-If you know someone who’s preparing for virtual interviews right now, and they could benefit from these tips, please pass this post along and encourage them to sign up for my Presence Playbook in the sidebar/footer!
+If you know someone who’s preparing for virtual interviews right now, and they could benefit from these tips, feel free to pass this post along and encourage them to grab their free copy of my Presence Playbook!

-It’s a challenging time to be looking for work, and if there’s anything I can do to make the process easier or more empowering for you or someone awesome you know—I’d love to help in any way I can!
+It’s a challenging time to be looking for work, and if there’s anything I can do to make the process easier or more empowering for you or someone awesome you know—I’d love to help out!

 In the meantime, keep showing up as the YOU, you most want to be.
 One intention, one interaction at a time.

 Thanks so much for being here and for doing the work.
-I can’t wait to see you back here next week for Part II of this professional introduction series.
+If you’re ready for more introduction tips click here for Part II.